How Much Money Do Udemy Instructors Make?

 1. How much does it cost to start selling on Udemy?

 There's no upfront cost to you from Udemy to start teaching on the platform.
-It's free to become an instructor.
+It's free to become an instructor and sell courses.

 Udemy gets paid based on the sales you make from your course.
 So, if you don't make any sales, you won't pay anything to Udemy.
 When you do make sales, they take a percentage of your sale.

 This makes joining Udemy as a course creator a low barrier to entry side hustle.
-Anybody can be an instructor and use Udemy's tools and resources to create the best online classes around their subject matter.
+Anybody can be an instructor and use Udemy's tools and resources to create the best online classes around their subject matter to sell courses.